Intellectual reformers have been much maligned in American history because of their solitude.

 The farmers produced what they normally produced and were soon left with rotting crops and fields full of uncultivated product.

 With the value of the dollar sinking monthly and little federal assistance at first, farmers were left with little recourse than to survive and persevere like so many rough seasons of planting in the past.
+These divisions of rural and urban economic problems were not new to the Great Depression.

 The rural Northern section of California had always been a far more conservative area in Californian politics, mostly related to the agrarian sensibilities of bonanza farmers and prospectors in Northern California.